cloudfour/pleasantest/README.md

 ### Utilities API: `TestMuleUtils`

 The utilities API provides shortcuts for loading and running code in the browser.
-The methods are wrappers around behavior that can be performed more verbosely with the [Puppeteer `Page` object](#TestMuleContext-page).
+The methods are wrappers around behavior that can be performed more verbosely with the [Puppeteer `Page` object](#testmulecontext-page).
+This API is exposed via the [`utils` property in `TestMuleContext`](#testmulecontextutils-testmuleutils)

 #### `TestMuleUtils.runJS(code: string): Promise<void>`